HomeBlogHSC Financial Maths Standard 2: Complete Teacher Guide

 Where rr is the rate per compounding period — not the annual rate.
 This is where students trip up.
 A 6% p.a. rate compounded quarterly means r=0.06/4=0.015r = 0.06/4 = 0.015 per period, with nn measured in quarters.
 In the rush of an exam, students use the annual rate and the wrong nn.

-MS-F4 — Investments and Loans
+Structuring MS-F4: Investments and Loans

 MS-F4 covers reducing-balance loans and investment comparisons.
 The centrepiece is the loan repayment table: students are given a partially-completed amortisation schedule and asked to find outstanding balances, total interest paid, or remaining repayments.

-MS-F5 is consistently the hardest financial module.
+MS-F5 is the hardest financial module.
 An annuity is a series of equal periodic payments made into (or drawn from) an investment.
 The future value of an annuity is:

 FV=M(1+r)n1rFV = M \cdot \frac{(1+r)^n - 1}{r}

 Where MM is the regular payment amount, rr is the interest rate per period, and nn is the number of payments.
-Students also need to interpret future value and present value tables, which are provided in the exam.
+Students also interpret future value and present value tables, which are provided in the exam.

 The financial modules are built to be taught in order: F1 → F4 → F5.
 Each extends the previous one conceptually.